huhuzizi/CAPS-mininet/readme.md

 ### 4. capture the packets on the specified ports of switches using wireshark.

-If you have any questions, please email to jinbinhu@csu.edu.cn.
+If you have any questions, please email to jinbinhu@126.com.